Lemonade Server Spec

 Field Descriptions:

-status- Server health status, always"ok"checkpoint_loaded- Checkpoint identifier of the most recently accessed modelmodel_loaded- Model name of the most recently accessed modelall_models_loaded- Array of all currently loaded models with details:model_name- Name of the loaded modelcheckpoint- Full checkpoint identifierlast_use- Unix timestamp of last access (load or inference)type- Model type:"llm","embedding", or"reranking"device- Space-separated device list:"cpu","gpu","npu", or combinations like"gpu npu"backend_url- URL of the backend server process handling this model (useful for debugging)
+status- Server health status, always"ok"version- Version number of Lemonade Servermodel_loaded- Model name of the most recently accessed modelall_models_loaded- Array of all currently loaded models with details:model_name- Name of the loaded modelcheckpoint- Full checkpoint identifierlast_use- Unix timestamp of last access (load or inference)type- Model type:"llm","embedding", or"reranking"device- Space-separated device list:"cpu","gpu","npu", or combinations like"gpu npu"backend_url- URL of the backend server process handling this model (useful for debugging)recipe: - Backend/device recipe used to load the model (e.g.,"ryzenai-llm","llamacpp","flm")recipe_options: - Options used to load the model (e.g.,"ctx_size","llamacpp_backend","llamacpp_args")max_models- Maximum number of models that can be loaded simultaneously per type (set via--max-loaded-models):llm- Maximum LLM/chat modelsembedding- Maximum embedding modelsreranking- Maximum reranking modelsaudio- Maximum speech-to-text modelsimage- Maximum image modelstts- Maximum text-to-speech modelswebsocket_port- (optional) Port of the WebSocket server for the Realtime Audio Transcription API.
+Only present when the WebSocket server is running.
+The port is OS-assigned.

 GET /api/v1/stats